 If it’s quick grocery shopping, Spar is your best friend.
 On assignment days spent in the library, or simply when you're at home and want to be alone you can quickly drop in and out of Spar.

-John Smith’s is your shop for all stationery-related basics.
-It's also a saviour as you can buy anything from headphones to bicycles, bags to laptops and it will be delivered to the shop for collection.
+John Smith’s is your online shop for all stationery-related basics.
+It's also a saviour as you can buy anything from headphones to bicycles, bags to laptops.
 It’s convenient and cheap.

 So those are some things to look out for when starting your campus life.
 Make the most of your time in university and create some unforgettable memories.